artsy/artsy.github.io/_posts/2019-01-30-why-we-run-our-blog.md

 ## Dependencies

 In programming, the process of creation rely on you depending on others.
-That ranges from operating systems, to system dependencies like SQLite or VS Code to app level dependencies from CocoaPods/Node/Whatever.
+That ranges from operating systems, to system dependencies like SQLite or VSCode to app level dependencies from CocoaPods/Node/Whatever.
 For this blog, that we rely on GitHub's static site hosting, RubyGems + Bundler and Jekyll.
 Luckily for us, there are powerful incentives for those projects to continue long into the future.